 Chances are your mtDNA is identical to your mother’s, and her mother’s, and her mother’s.
 Men carry mtDNA, but do not pass it on to their children; only women do.

 Most DNA tests on the market today test autosomal DNA, which is the mixture you get from all of your ancestors.
-That can be great for finding living relatives, but tells you nothing about the distant past.
+That can be great for finding living relatives and ethnicity, but tells you nothing about your ancient past.

 For that, you need an mtDNA test or a YDNA test (or both).
 Be sure to check which test you are taking before you pay.